 By Warren Tabachnick

 It happens to all hockey players to some degree, at some time or another.
-Hockey is a fast and often dangerous sport, and sooner or later you may find yourself facing one type of hockey injury or other.
+Hockey is a fast and sometimes dangerous sport, and sooner or later you may find yourself facing one type of hockey injury or other.
 How to identify the most common ones and what to do about them.

 The most common types of hockey injury are: